vlad-devs/vladdevs-on-webtrotion/README.md

+> [!NOTE]
-⚠️ Ideally you might want to read this page on the [rendered website here](https://nerdymomocat-templates.github.io/webtrotion-astro-notion-cms-website-blog/posts/introducing-webtrotion/) to get a feel of how it looks like.
+> Ideally you might want to read this page on the [rendered website here](https://nerdymomocat-templates.github.io/webtrotion-astro-notion-cms-website-blog/posts/introducing-webtrotion/) to get a feel of how it looks like.

+---

 **Table of Contents**
 1. [Acknowledgements](#acknowledgements)